A-Knee09/dotfiles/README.md

 Featuring Hyprland + Waybar + Rofi + Kitty + Hyprlock + Swappy
 Powered by Catppuccin Macchiato and JetBrains Mono

+>[!NOTE]
+>The config has been updated but there are backup files within the config for older version

 # Usage

 ```bash